The weather has been fantastic, in the 70’s and at times

 rediscover “new beginnings” in our raised bed garden.

-I ended up redoing the garden layout due to shifting from rainfall.
-I liked what we created previously, but I just knew with our soil those heavy corners would always move and that would drive me crazy.
+I ended up redoing the layout due to shifting from heavy rainfall.
+I liked what we created, but I knew with our soil and those heavy corners, they would always move and that would drive me crazy.

 So instead of nine beds I went with six and established each one on more of a flat surface.